Nitrux/kboot/README.md

 ### Commands:

 **Switch**: `sudo kboot switch debian` or `sudo kboot switch liquorix`
-- Switches the kernel using the settings in the specified configuration file, e.g `debian` or `liquorix`.
+- Switches the kernel using the settings in the specified configuration file, e.g `/etc/kboot.d/debian` or `/etc/kboot.d/liquorix`.
 > _⚠️ Important: This process involves stopping the currently running kernel and starting the new kernel from scratch.
 All running processes, including the graphical session, are terminated during this transition._

 ### Configuration: